SAP-samples/btp-setup-automator/docs/generated/btpsa-usecase-properties-services-items-allof-1-then-allof-91-then.md

 ## name

-SAP Build Process Automation: SAP Build Process Automation is a citizen development solution to adapt, improve, and innovate business processes with the low-code/no-code capabilities of SAP Workflow Management and SAP Intelligent RPA.
+SAP Build Process Automation: SAP Build Process Automation combines capabilities from SAP Workflow Management and SAP Intelligent RPA with a powerful, yet intuitive no-code development experience.
+SAP Build Process Automation enables business users and technologists to become citizen developers.
+With powerful yet intuitive low-code and no-code capabilities, the solution supports you in driving automation by tapping into the expertise of citizen developers.

 `name`